1. Water Damage

 • Use more of the plastic sheets and absorbent paper beneath it.

 It’s a tedious task, but if you have books, it can help a lot.
-These methods may not work on all books, especially ones with water soluble components.
-Also, if there is category 3 water involved, it’s quite likely that you won’t be able to save it.
+These methods may not work on all books, especially ones with water-soluble components.
+Also, if there is category 3 water involved, it’s quite likely you won’t be able to save it.
 A professional may be able to restore it in this case, but try to save any book that might be ruined by black water.

 Restore Water Damaged Photos

-Steps to Restore Water Damaged Photos
+Steps to Restore Water-Damaged Photos

-• If necessary, very gently separate the damaged photos from the surfaces they’re applied to.
+• If necessary, gently separate the damaged photos from the surfaces they’re applied to.
 Remember, if you’re rough with it, it can cause irreversible damage.

-• After removing any impurities like dirt and dust, hang them up to dry.
+• After removing impurities like dirt and dust, hang them up to dry.
 Make sure that they are not subject to dust in this area.

 • If the photos curl after drying, all you have to do is use the sponge or cotton ball and wet the back of the photo.
 Place the photo between two pieces of acid-free paper and set something flat and heavy atop it.